Martin Kelly (footballer): West Bromwich Albion

 On 1 September 2022, Kelly signed for Championship club West Bromwich Albion on a two-year contract.
 On 5 October, Kelly made his first appearance for the Baggies in a 1-0 defeat to Preston North End.

-Loan to Wigan Athletic
+Later career and retirement

-In January 2023, Kelly signed on loan for Championship club Wigan Athletic until the end of the 2022–23 season.
+In January 2023, Kelly signed for fellow Championship club Wigan Athletic on loan until the end of the 2022–23 season.

+On 22 May 2024, West Brom announced that Kelly would be leaving the club in the summer when his contract expired.

+On 10 October 2025, Kelly announced his decision to retire from professional football aged 35, after having been without a club for over a year.

 International career

 England under-19

 Kelly was called up in early 2009 for the England U-19 squad that played Spain U-19s on 10 February.
 Kelly went on to make 5 appearances for the Under-19s with his last coming in a 2–1 win over Scotland U-19s on 1 June 2009.

 England under-20

 In August 2009, Kelly was called up to the England under-20 team for the match against Serbia and made his debut in the 5–0 victory.
 He subsequently played all three matches for the team in the Under-20 World Cup finals in Egypt that year.
 Kelly made his debut for the England under-20 team in a 5–0 win over Montenegro U-20s in a pre 2009 FIFA U-20 World Cup friendly.
 He also played at the 2009 FIFA U-20 World Cup in Egypt as England finished bottom of Group D. Kelly made four appearances for the under-20 team.